Hurricane Resource Page! Helpful links and supports.

 Halloween: Tricky for Treats

-For many, the Halloween season is a time of excitement.
+Autism and Halloween: For many, the spooky season is a time of excitement.
 People eagerly shop for scary costumes, set up spooky sounding animated figures, and devour buckets of candy.
 Children get excited about all the treats they will get, the festivals, and school celebrations.

 As an autism mom of four, all with varying needs, I have had that struggle.
 I understand the worry and anxiety that builds as we anticipate potential overstimulation and responses to triggers.
 There are a few things that I have found extremely helpful in the past and share them with you here.